mickelson/attract/Layouts.md

       - `[Status]` - the status for the selected game
       - `[DisplayCount]` - the number of displays for the selected game
       - `[DisplayType]` - the display type for the selected game
+      - `[PlayedTime]` - the amount of time the selected game has been played
+      - `[PlayedCount]` - the number of times the selected game has been played
+      - `[SortValue]` - the value used to order the selected game in the list
    * x - the x coordinate of the top left corner of the text (in layout coordinates).
    * y - the y coordinate of the top left corner of the text (in layout